 – Michael Pollan

-If discipline and work were a religion, then I have been the exemplary follower.
+If work were a religion, then I have been an exemplary follower.
 But the deepest currents in my mind have been shifting for a few years – some kind of metamorphosis underway.
 My slow epiphany is I have enough to sustain my life without this work religion – or at least this intensity of it.
 (The total luck and privilege in uttering these words, well before age 65, is not lost on me).
 Put another way: I wish to begin a new chapter where my mind is not so devoted toward earning a living – because I have already earned it.
 I can no longer watch myself stash random personal interesting todo items in a list, only to then watch them perpetually prioritized behind workday that dominates my schedule and mind.
 Even writing this post is something I’m cramming in on a beloved Sunday and picking-at on weekday mornings before the workday; a way of drawing a line in psychological sand which I’m determined to move past and not regress behind again.
 Establishing inertia toward some new place.

 So why psilocybin/psychedelics?
 I’ve spent the last 20 years of my life optimizing my mind to work.
 Learning intricacies, of intricacies, of intricacies of my industry, and expertly communicating and collaborating with others on these ideas.
 Structuring my days, weeks, months, and years around this.
 I don’t want my brain configured this way anymore.
 I want a reboot.
 I want to see things with fresh eyes, from new angles.
 Angles I’ve never considered before.
 I want to view my mind from 100 miles up and carefully choose several new places to land on the descent back to sea-level – far from where I inhabit today.
 I want to reflect.
 I want to breathe the longest breath of my life.
 I want something on the continuum of a religious experience.